Habits are a sum of who we are. Healthy habits lead to success. Here are 7 habits to start for a more holistic life.

 How you respond to what happens in life can completely shift your perspective and even possibly leave you without the effects of stress.

 Whether it’s meditating, soaking in the tub or putting together a puzzle.

-Take some time everyday to be still.
+Take some time everyday to be still and practice self-care.

 My favorite ways to de-stress are: